 - 1. Upon the convening of a meeting of the Senate to hear the charges against the Governor, pursuant to Article 181 of the Constitution, section 33 of the County Governments Act, No. 17 of 2012 and standing order 75 of the Senate Standing Orders, the Speaker of the Senate shall report the resolution of the County Assembly to the Senate and shall read to the Senate the charges against the Governor. - 2.
 The Senate shall, in plenary, - (a) investigate the matter; and - (b) determine whether the particulars of the allegations against the Governor have been substantiated. - 3.
-The Speaker of the Senate shall appoint a date for the commencement of the hearing of the evidence for the purposes of the investigation.
+The Speaker of the Senate shall appoint a date for the commencement of the hearing of the evidence for the purposes of the investigation. - 4.
+The Senate shall- - (a) invite the Governor to appear and be represented before the Senate, during its investigations; and

-THE STANDING ORDERS OF THE SENATE 1 8 1
+THE STANDING ORDERS OF THE SENATE 17 1 ĺ